-The village of Bloemendaal is very scenic, and the main street (Bloemendaalseweg) is surprisingly lively for such a small community.
-The streets of this gorgeous town are lined with villas from the 1920’s and 1930’s and it can actually be quite hilly in Dutch terms.
-The main shopping street has the air of a well-to-do ski village – with lovely little boutiques and plenty of pavement cafes, bars and restaurants to watch the passing parade of both people and luxury cars go by.
-There are also a few small boutique hotels in the area and it certainly is worth staying the night – especially if you intend to go to one of the Michelin-starred restaurants (Chapeau or De Bokkedoors) or to the Caprera Open-air theatre .
+The village of Bloemendaal is very scenic, and the main street is surprisingly lively for such a small community.
+The streets are lined with villas from the 1920’s and 1930’s and it can actually be quite hilly in Dutch terms.
+The main shopping street has the air of a well-to-do ski village – with lovely little boutiques and plenty of pavement cafes, bars and restaurants.
+Spend some time just watching the passing parade of both people and luxury cars go by.
+There are also a few small boutique hotels in the area and it certainly is worth staying the night.
+Especially if you intend to go to the Michelin-starred restaurant De Bokkedoors or to the Caprera Open-air theatre .

 With its lovely long clean beaches, upmarket beach clubs, spectacular dunes and relaxed vibe, Bloemendaal-aan-zee is one of the best beach experiences you’ll have in the Netherlands.
 Families will appreciate Parnassia aan Zee – in the Kennemer Zuid National Park, which has a clean and safe beach and great family restaurant with playground.
-There are also many beach clubs to choose from – some trendy, but all friendly and chilled.
+There are also many beach clubs to choose from – some are very trendy, but even then, the atmosphere is always friendly and chilled-out.

 Getting to Bloemendaal

-Travelling to Bloemendaal is easy – whether you are arriving from Haarlem or Amsterdam.
+Travelling to this charming village is easy – whether you are arriving from Haarlem or Amsterdam.

 Train from Amsterdam to Bloemendaal – Bus to Bloemendaal-aan-zee